enferex/csvsql/README.md

 -----
 * Comments are prefixed with an octothorpe '#'
 * The delimiter is the comma ','
+* All data is created in memory and associated to a table named 'csv'.
+* All instances of the delimiter are considered.
+If the delimiter is within a string, csvsql will believe that delimiter is a true one and your
 * If a comment line exists before the  first line of csv data, that line will be parsed.
 If that comment line looks like a csv description the columns of the table will be named accordingly.